iconify/documentation/documents/pages/icon-components/vue/index.md

 <Icon icon="mdi:home" style="font-size: 24px;" />
 ```

-For various ways to change icon dimensions and alignment, see [how to change icon dimensions in Iconify for Vue](./dimensions.md).
+For various ways to change icon dimensions, see [how to change icon dimensions in Iconify for Vue](./dimensions.md).

 ## Transformations